BoykoDmytr/Boyko.University.FeP-1/README.md

 - Develop arithmetic operations for complex numbers
 - Develop functionality for users to define and save custom functions or constants
 - Develop functionality to maintain a log of previous calculations
+- Develop functionality to adjust precision level for calculations

 ## Week 1